 With GUI it’s done easily: SharePoint Admin Center -> Active Sites -> sort based on “Date Created” – done.

-“Get-PnPTenantSite” cmdlet returns site objects but the object does not have “Created” field.
-You have to connect separately to each site and get root web object where you can check when the web was created.
+“Get-PnPTenantSite” cmdlet returns a site object but the object does not have “Created” field.
+It’s a web property.
+But to get a web object – you have to connect separately to each site and get root web object to check when the web was created.
 For small environments it is possible, for large environments it can take days… And still not nice.